Soba: Outside Japan

-In Okinawa, soba usually refers to Okinawa soba, a completely different dish of noodles made out of flour, not buckwheat.
-Okinawa soba is also quite popular in the city of Campo Grande (Brazil), due to influence of Okinawan immigrants.
+A variation of Okinawa soba known as sobá is popular in the city of Campo Grande, in the Brazilian state of Mato Grosso do Sul due to influence of Okinawan immigrants.
 It is eaten all-year long at street markets or in special restaurants called "sobarias".
 As of 2019, the recipe has deviated from Okinawa style to suit Brazilian local preferences.